 Once I suggested that out 25' beam wouldn't be amiable to that approach, she put a local Captain on and he had the details we needed.
 There was another way around, and big boats often used it.
 He gave us another number number to call, and that guy was even more willing to share all the details.

 On the chart it looks like a 60-mile detour, maybe more, but the wind now was from the north and so out came the sails and off went the engines.
 A tremendous peace settled over our little universe.
 The winds piped up, and we began to fly in a rush of wind and water.
 The first couple of hours we were funning back down the Pungo River into the Pamlico River and then we turned out into Pamlico Sound.
 The wind built some more, hitting 19, 20, 21 knots.
 Even though we were only a couple miles off shore, the swell was enough to throw spray everywhere.
 I went forward to be sure our bumpers were secured and came back a minute later, soaked.

-Sara and I fished and talked and fixed the CQR windlass which, I discovered, just had bad wiring connections.
-Sara then volunteered to reorganize my electrical connections.
+Nika and I fished and talked and fixed the CQR windlass which, I discovered, just had bad wiring connections.
+Nika then volunteered to reorganize my electrical connections.
 What a girl.

 Day 304 ~ Bumper Overboard!July 15th, 2011

 We awoke to a peaceful, cool morning over a tranquil anchorage with not a soul in sight on any quarter.
 Where is everyone?

 We should have cranked up at first light.
 We should have had the cockpit swept bare and ready for action before turning in.
 But alas, we are a kid boat.
 A floating condo.
 A nursery now with potted plants on every step, and drying underwear in every line of sight.
 There's nothing to do but smile and relax, the alternatives are so much worse.
 I could be commuting to a cubicle job.